M-Agoumi/camagru/README.md

 now your application is ready, just run the server
 `bin/console server:start`

-the server starts on port 8000, if it's already used you can specifiy another port
+the server starts on port 8000, if it's already used you can specify another port
 `bin/console server:start -p 7999`